JeanKelvin/quarkus-kafka-mongodb/README.md

 Quarkus Kafka Quickstart
 ========================

-This project illustrates how you can interact with Apache Kafka using MicroProfile Reactive Messaging.

 ## Kafka cluster

 First you need a Kafka cluster.
 You can follow the instructions from the [Apache Kafka web site](https://kafka.apache.org/quickstart) or run `docker-compose up` if you have docker installed on your machine.